Blanche Bruce

-The Blanche K. Bruce House is a National Historic Landmark.
+He was appointed as Recorder of Deeds in Washington D.C. during Benjamin Harrison's presidency.
+His home, the Blanche K. Bruce House, is a National Historic Landmark.

 Early life and education

 Bruce was born into slavery in 1841 in Prince Edward County, Virginia, near Farmville to Polly Bruce, an African-American woman who served as a domestic slave.
 His father was his master, Pettis Perkinson, a white Virginia planter.
 Bruce was treated comparatively well by his father, who educated him together with a legitimate half-brother.
-When Blanche Bruce was young, he played with his half-brother.
+When Bruce was young, he played with his half-brother.
 One source claims that his father legally freed Blanche and arranged for an apprenticeship so he could learn a trade.
 In an 1886 newspaper interview, however, Bruce says that he gained his freedom by moving to Kansas as soon as hostilities broke out in the Civil War.